maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Gum on the Mantelpiece, where the reader is unintentionally misled

 Writers create the world, so every element must have a real reason for being there.
 Any element given focus must come back into play for an important reason later.
 Focusing on something that has no importance later betrays the reader's attention.
   * These plot elements can be salvaged by making them red herrings, which misdirect readers from main plot developments so the reveals hit harder.
 Make sure the herrings are important to the story so the distraction isn't obvious.
-Also see the plot element through and resolve that part of the conflict.
+Also, see the plot element through and resolve that part of the conflict.

 #### Oh, Don't Mind Him, leaving a character's problems unexplored

 Any character's issue, once introduced, needs to be solved in some way by the end.
 Just make sure all these little subplots don't overshadow the main character's development.

-#### The Deafining Hug, the unintended love interest
+#### The Deafening Hug, the unintended love interest

 Accidentally making a character appear as a love interest to the protagonist, which can throw off intended character relationships.
 These can include:
   * Introducing a character as attractive, immediately marking them as a love/sex interest.